jjjuande/EasyGoogleMobileAds/README-EN.md

 ## Guide of use ##

-**Requirements:** For this asset to work, you should have correctly installed the [Google Mobile Ads](https://github.com/googleads/googleads-mobile-plugins/tree/master/unity) Unity plugin on your project.
+**Requirements:** For this asset to work, you should have correctly installed the [Google Mobile Ads](https://github.com/googleads/googleads-mobile-plugins/tree/master/unity) Unity plug-in on your project.

 ### Banners ###